01 of 07

-Unless there is a lot of good, clean wax leftover in the candle, I don't recommend recycling this candle wax.
+Unless there is a lot of good, clean wax leftover in the candle, it's not recommended to recycling this candle wax.
 It's generally got too much soot, burned wick tips, and other cruddy stuff to really make it reusable.Continue to 3 of 7 below.

 03 of 07